Security-Onion-Solutions/securityonion-docs/TeamMembers.rst

 Documentation Team
 ------------------

-If you find that some information in our Documentation is incorrect or lacking, please feel free to submit Pull Requests via Github!
+If you find that some information in our Documentation is incorrect or lacking, please feel free to submit Pull Requests via GitHub!

 https://github.com/Security-Onion-Solutions/securityonion-docs

 Core Development
 ----------------

-Most of our code is on github.
+Most of our code is on GitHub.
 Please feel free to submit pull requests!

 https://github.com/Security-Onion-Solutions